internetAaron/internetAaron/README.md

 - Golf (my daughter golfs now which helps me get to the course more)
 - Motocross (my son races, I’m his mechanic, coach, and biggest fan)
 - Doing IT and Ops work for my wife’s small business. ([FIT812: Fitness Club](https://www.fit812.com/))
-- Woodworking and home DIY projects
+- Woodworking and home DIY projects (I built most of the furniture in my office)

 ### **Personality Types**